Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 - Here’s the PHP Opportunity Brochure highlighting the benefits of working with the company.

-- This article on BehindMLM.com explains the PHP hierarchy system in great detail.
+- This article on BehindMLM.com explains the People Helping People Agency hierarchy system in great detail.